 –Send an email or connect on LinkedIn to someone that you met in class, career fair or at a conference.
 Update them on what you have been doing.
 Stay in touch with those you have met!

-–Take some time over the summer to contact Damon Vine/DU Veterans Coordinator to learn more about resources and events at email@example.com or by phone at 303-871-2074.
+— Contact Damon Vine/DU Veterans Coordinator to learn more about resources and events at firstname.lastname@example.org or by phone at 303-871-2074.

 By expanding your views about networking you will start to build meaningful relationships and connections.
 Networking is not just about going to scheduled networking events, it is a lot more.
 It’s an effective way learn more from your community, your fellow students and alumni!